Common FAQs about Restoring Storm Damage in Glendale Homes

 Knowing the Steps that will be Followed During the Remediation Process Can Help You with Expectations

-How Is the Water Removed From My House?
+How Is the Water Removed from My House?

 Why Do You Need to Lift My Carpet?

 This is called ‘floating’ the carpet.
-The SERVPRO technicians gently lift the material up by a small amount, so that they can slot a blower underneath.
+The SERVPRO technicians gently lift the material up by a small amount so that they can slot a blower underneath.
 It circulates clean, dry air and helps the carpet to dry faster.
-Crucially, it also dries out any subflooring that is underneath the main carpet.
+Crucially, it also dries out any subflooring underneath the main carpet.
 If this isn’t done and the subflooring remains damp, the moisture will only reappear and cause further damage.

 What Type of Dehumidifier Will You Use?